 Every field below is read by at least one calc rule.
 If a field doesn't feed a calc, it isn't on the list and doesn't live in the database.

-• Pension arrangements + contribution and event histories.
-The DB and DC arrangements feeding the PIA test, plus the prior three years of inputs that drive carry-forward (PTM055100).
+- Pension policies + contribution and event histories.
+The DB and DC schemes feeding the PIA test, plus the prior three years of inputs that drive carry-forward (PTM055100).

 Not required, and invisible to the calc engine.